solid-js/typescript-npm-starter/README.md

 ## Features

-Type code in typescript and this will convert sources to commonjs / node compatible output.
+Type code in typescript and this will convert sources to commonjs / esnext / node compatible output.

 ## Requirements